Lusvertikimab (OSE-127)

 a humanized monoclonal antibody, is an antagonist of the alpha chain of the interleukine-7 receptor, CD127, present on T effector cells, thus down regulating the immune activity.

-OSE-127/Lusvertikimab, is a monoclonal immunomodulatory antibody targeting the CD127 receptor, the alpha chain of the interleukin-7 receptor (IL-7R) that induces a powerful antagonist effect on effector T lymphocytes.
+Lusvertikimab (OSE-127) is a monoclonal immuno-modulatory antibody targeting the CD127 receptor, the alpha chain of the interleukin-7 receptor (IL-7R) that induces a powerful antagonist effect on effector T lymphocytes.
 Interleukin-7 is a cytokine which specifically regulates the tissue migration of human effector T lymphocytes.
 The blockage of IL-7R prevents the migration of pathogenic T lymphocytes while preserving regulator T lymphocytes which have a positive impact in autoimmune diseases.

-The Phase 1 had shown a good safety and tolerability profile for OSE-127.
+The Phase 1 had shown a good safety and tolerability profile for Lusvertikimab

 UC is a debilitating and chronic inflammatory bowel disease which affects 3.3 million patients in US, Europe and Japan (1) representing 12.2 per 100,000 people by year (2).
 Despite broad options, remission rates are only 25-30% (3) leaving most patients without satisfactory treatments.
 The disease is characterized by a heavy burden on patients’ lives with a strong medical need for new therapeutic options.